-- a) Miss as much school, but for different reasons - b) Bounce around between family and neighbors - c) Feel very acutely that the world has turned their back on them.
-They feel they have become invisible - d) Internalize that they've done something wrong - e) Show a significant increase in percentage of anxiety, depression and suicide - f) Look to make a connection, a feeling they belong and are being payed attention to and these connections can be Negative or Positive. - g) Negative/Destructive: Gangs, Anti-Social Behaviors, & Drugs - h) Positive: CAMP - 1.
-The camp experience can give siblings a sense that they are important, worthy and validate that they are normal and so are their feelings, they're just in an "unfortunate situation". - 2.
+- a) Miss as much school, but for varied reasons - b) Bounce around between family and neighbors - c) I feel very acutely that the world has turned their backs on them.
+They feel they have become invisible - d) Internalize that they have done something wrong - e) Show a significant increase in percentage of anxiety, depression, and suicide - f) Look to make a connection, a feeling they belong and are being paid attention to, and these connections can be Negative or Positive. - g) Negative/Destructive: Gangs, Anti-Social Behaviors, & Drugs - h) Positive: CAMP - 1.
+The camp experience can give siblings a sense that they are important, worthy and validate that they are normal and so are their feelings, they are just in an "unfortunate situation". - 2.
 The camp experience can help lead siblings onto a Post Traumatic Growth Trek not Post Traumatic Stress Disorder - 3.
 The camp experience has helped siblings recognize their ability to help and these siblings have become true leaders in the field of giving and taking care of others (like they have been doing for their sick sibling) - 4.
-Camp offers the opportunity for social networking with those that share a common ground, a community where you can feel safe and supported.
-Siblings need a camp too.
+Camp offers the opportunity for social networking with those that share common ground, a community where you can feel safe and supported.
+Siblings need to camp, too.